Currently, there are over 1.5 billion websites and that number is constantly growing.

 - Opting for a good domain name

-- Working on off-page SEO
+- Optimizing on and off-page SEO

 - Going with reputable web hosting

-- Keeping your contact information updated
+- Keeping your contact details updated

 - Linking to your social media accounts